aydintd/anchoise/README.md

 After it'll be provisinoed for Oracle JDK7 development environment with Masterless Puppet and Hiera.

 ## TO-DO

+JDK7 puppet module is not published yet, i am going to publish it asap or "Publish or Perish" will happen.

 I'm going to add tomcat7 or another web application servers for Java and make it sure all will be configurable via hieradatas just before provisioning.